 Fesenjoon is traditionally made with duck, but I’ve only ever had it with chicken.
 The meat is simmered with a mixture of ground walnuts and pomegranate paste/juice/syrup.
 It’s unclear from the main recipe I used how the chicken should be cut.
 Another recipe I came across called for cubed chicken.
 At the Persian restaurant Yas, where we celebrated fellow blogger Evelyne’s birthday a few weeks back, I ordered this same dish, and the meat was indeed cubed.
 But because I like to cook things on the bone when possible, I opted to cut the whole chicken into ten pieces, and reserved the wings for future use.

 Fesenjoon’s appeal clearly lies in the unique combination of walnuts and pomegranate.
 One recipe called for pomegranate syrup, another for pomegranate paste.
-Unsure where to find either, I used POM Wonderful pomegranate juice, and compensated the amounts of sugar and liquid.
+Unsure where to find either, I used POM Wonderful pomegranate juice, and compensated for the amounts of sugar and liquid.
 The first time I made fesenjoon, I thought the flavours were a bit muted, but having never eaten this dish, it was hard to judge.
 Trying it in a restaurant helped a lot, and my second attempt was much more successful, in my opinion.
 Adding lemon juice seemed like it would be overkill, given that pomegranate is quite tart in itself, but it actually brought the dish together.
-Served with chelo, plain Persian rice, it’s a meal which is rich, but not too heavy.
+Served with chelo, plain Persian rice, it’s a meal that is rich, but not too heavy.

 Adapted from Jila Dana-Haeri and Sharzad Ghorashian’s New Persian Cooking